rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 Preferably, this should also be set up in the exact same way before every test run so that two test runs have the exact same clean environment.

-Clean environments make test runs more predictable and helps making integrations safely.
+Clean environments make test runs more predictable and helps make integrations safe.

-Setting up a clean environment might look different in different languages.
+Setting up a clean environment looks different in different contexts.
 One option would be to use Docker containers.
 In the Python world, virtual environments could be set up for each test run.

-Anything generic function that a CI server can do to help in this area is good.
+Any function that a CI server can perform to help set up a clean environment is good.

 ### Multiple environments